-- Initiation.
+6.1.43.1 Initiation.
 Only the governing body may initiate an amendment to the Countywide Plan Map for a particular parcel of property over which it has jurisdiction.
-Once a local government receives notice of staff review in accordance with Section 6.1.2, an application for An amendment of the Countywide Plan Map will then shall be transmitted to the PPC subsequent to the initial action by the governing body authorizing the transmittal of and concurrence with the local ordinance, and prior to finalizing adoption of the local ordinance. except where Chapter 163.3187(2), Florida Statutes, provides for If the local government adopts a small scale map amendment in to be adopted based on a single public hearing as permitted by Section 163.3187(2), Florida Statutes, the amendment shall be transmitted subsequent to that public hearing. - 6.1.43.2 Submission of Application.
+Once a local government receives notice of staff review in accordance with Section 6.1.2, an application for An amendment of the Countywide Plan Map will then shall be transmitted to the PPC subsequent to the initial action by the governing body authorizing the transmittal of and concurrence with the local ordinance, and prior to finalizing adoption of the local ordinance, except where Chapter Section 163.3187(2), Florida Statutes, provides for a small scale map amendment, which may be submitted subsequent to final adoption.
+To be adopted based on a single public hearing.

+6.1.43.2 Submission of Application.
 Before an application of a Countywide Plan Map amendment shall be heard by the PPC, a written application shall be submitted in a form established by the PPC, not later than twenty-eight days prior to the PPC meeting at which it is eligible to be considered.